vcoda/magma/README.md

 are inherited from base Object class.
 Render state objects are simply structures that inherited from Vulkan structures and has plenty of constructors to conveniently initialize state description.
 They don't have any additional members, so user can safely cast an array of state objects to an array of Vulkan structures.
-All state objects have ::hash() method, which can be used to quickly lookup similar pipeline states in the cache instead of creating new one.
+All state objects have ::hash() method, which can be used to quickly lookup similar pipeline states in the cache instead of creating a new one.

 The library was designed with zero or almost zero overhead in mind.
 While C++ exceptions are heavily used during object construction time, there are numerous methods marked with "noexcept" specifier.
 Consider, for example, VkCommandBuffer object: